kreshuklab/plant-seg/Documentation-GUI/README.md

 # PlantSeg from configuration file
 This modality of using PlantSeg is particularly suited for high throughput processing and for running PlantSeg on a remote server.
-In order to use it one must create a configuration file using a normal text editor or using the save option of the PlantSeg gui.
+In order to use PlantSeg from command line mode, you will need to create a configuration file using a normal text editor or using the save option of the PlantSeg gui.

 Here an example configuration: